wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento2/faq/migrating-to-new-plugin.md

 This configuration field has been removed, because the cart will always be kept alive when a customer uses the back button on the payment page.

 {{< blue-notice >}}
-_Want one of these feature back?
-Please send us an e-mail at integration@multisafepay.com and we will look into the possibility of bringing the desired feature(s) back._
+_Want one of these features back?
+Email us at <integration@multisafepay.com> and we will look into the possibility of bringing the desired feature(s) back._
 {{< /blue-notice >}}

 ### 3. Changes in order status flow